StuartJRussell/EllipticiPy/README.md

 ## Installation

-The package can be installed using pip the same as many python packages:
+The package can be installed using pip, the same as many python packages:

 ```
 pip install ellipticity